 The Bullock Texas State History Museum tells “The Story of Texas” over three floors displaying more than 700 original artifacts.
-A story you might not expect out of Texas is that of the 17th century French shipwreck La Belle.
+A story you might not expect out of Texas is that of the 17th-century French shipwreck La Belle.
 The ship’s hull, excavated in the mid-1990s, is the centerpiece of the museum’s first-floor exhibition “La Belle: The Ship That Changed History.”
 1800 Congress Ave.

 The Texas State Capitol has housed the Lone Star State’s legislature since 1888, soon after the zinc Goddess of Liberty statue was placed on top of the dome.
 Guided and self-guided tours are available.
-The building is open for self-touring until 10 p.m. weekdays and till 8 p.m. on Saturday and Sunday.
+The building is open from self-touring until 10 p.m. weekdays and till 8 p.m. on Saturday and Sunday.
 Trivia time: The terrazzo floor of the Rotunda features seals of the six sovereign nations that have governed Texas.
 Can you name them all?
 1100 Congress Ave.

 Ann W. Richards Congress Avenue Bridge Bats